-- 3. In particular, logging capabilities shall enable the monitoring of the operation of the high-risk AI system with respect to the occurrence of situations that may result in the AI system presenting a risk within the meaning of Article 65(1) or lead to a substantial modification, and facilitate the post-market monitoring referred to in Article 61. - 4.
-For high-risk AI systems referred to in paragraph 1, point (a) of Annex III, the logging capabilities shall provide, at a minimum: - (a) recording of the period of each use of the system (start date and time and end date and time of each use); - (b) the reference database against which input data has been checked by the system; - (c) the input data for which the search has led to a match; - (d) the identification of the natural persons involved in the verification of the results, as referred to in Article 14 (5).
+(iii) monitoring of the operation of high-risk AI systems referred to in Article 29(4).

+- 4. For high-risk AI systems referred to in paragraph 1, point (a) of Annex III, the logging capabilities shall provide, at a minimum: - (a) recording of the period of each use of the system (start date and time and end date and time of each use); - (b) the reference database against which input data has been checked by the system; - (c) the input data for which the search has led to a match; - (d) the identification of the natural persons involved in the verification of the results, as referred to in Article 14 (5).

-Article 13 Transparency and provision of information to users
+Transparency and provision of information to users

 - 1. High-risk AI systems shall be designed and developed in such a way to ensure that their operation is sufficiently transparent to enable users to interpret the system's output and use it appropriately.
-An appropriate type and degree of transparency shall be ensured, with a view to achieving compliance with the relevant obligations of the user and of the provider set out in Chapter 3 of this Title. - 2.
+An appropriate type and degree of transparency shall be ensured, with a view to achieving compliance with the relevant obligations of the user and of the provider set out in Chapter 3 of this Title and enabling users to understand and use the system appropriately. - 2.
 High-risk AI systems shall be accompanied by instructions for use in an appropriate digital format or otherwise that include concise, complete, correct and clear information that is relevant, accessible and comprehensible to users. - 3.
-The information referred to in paragraph 2 shall specify: - (a) the identity and the contact details of the provider and, where applicable, of its authorised representative; - (b) the characteristics, capabilities and limitations of performance of the high-risk AI system, including: - (i) its intended purpose, inclusive of the specific geographical, behavioural or functional setting within which the high-risk AI system is intended to be used; - (ii) the level of accuracy, robustness and cybersecurity referred to in Article 15 against which the high-risk AI system has been tested and validated and which can be expected, and any known and foreseeable circumstances that may have an impact on that expected level of accuracy, robustness and cybersecurity;
+The information referred to in paragraph 2 shall specify: - (a) the identity and the contact details of the provider and, where applicable, of its authorised representative; - (b) the characteristics, capabilities and limitations of performance of the high-risk AI system, including: - (i) its intended purpose, inclusive of the specific geographical, behavioural or functional setting within which the high-risk AI system is intended to be used; - (ii) the level of accuracy, including its metrics, robustness and cybersecurity referred to in Article 15 against which the high-risk AI system has been tested and validated and which can be expected, and any known and foreseeable circumstances that may have an impact on that expected level of accuracy, robustness and cybersecurity; - (iii) any known or foreseeable circumstance, related to the use of the high-risk AI system in accordance with its intended purpose or under conditions of reasonably foreseeable misuse, which may lead to risks to the health and safety or fundamental rights referred to in Aricle 9(2);

-- (iii) any known or foreseeable circumstance, related to the use of the highrisk AI system in accordance with its intended purpose or under conditions of reasonably foreseeable misuse, which may lead to risks to the health and safety or fundamental rights; - (iv) its performance as regards the persons or groups of persons on which the system is intended to be used; - (v) when appropriate, specifications for the input data, or any other relevant information in terms of the training, validation and testing data sets used, taking into account the intended purpose of the AI system. - (c) the changes to the high-risk AI system and its performance which have been pre-determined by the provider at the moment of the initial conformity assessment, if any; - (d) the human oversight measures referred to in Article 14, including the technical measures put in place to facilitate the interpretation of the outputs of AI systems by the users; - (e) the expected lifetime of the high-risk AI system and any necessary maintenance and care measures to ensure the proper functioning of that AI system, including as regards software updates.
+- (iv) when appropriate, its performance behaviour regarding specific as regards the persons or groups of persons on which the system is intended to be used; - (v) when appropriate, specifications for the input data, or any other relevant information in terms of the training, validation and testing data sets used, taking into account the intended purpose of the AI system. - (c) the changes to the high-risk AI system and its performance which have been predetermined by the provider at the moment of the initial conformity assessment, if any; - (d) the human oversight measures referred to in Article 14, including the technical measures put in place to facilitate the interpretation of the outputs of AI systems by the users; - (e) the computational and hardware resources needed, the expected lifetime of the high-risk AI system and any necessary maintenance and care measures to ensure the proper functioning of that AI system, including as regards software updates-; - (f) a description of the mechanism included within the AI system that allows users to properly collect, store and interpret the logs, where relevant.

-Article 14 Human oversight
+Human oversight